 Why is Dick Dale and His Del-Tones’ Greatest Hits on my best 1,000 albums ever list?

-The energy of punk music, the feeling of up tempo ska, but its very much its own thing that really does evoke the breakneck freedom, surfing waves, conquering some uncharted territory.
+The energy of punk music, the feeling of up tempo ska, but it’s very much its own thing that evokes the breakneck freedom of surfing waves, conquering some uncharted territory.

 Some stats & info about Dick Dale and His Del-Tones – Greatest Hits 1961-1976

 - What kind of musical stylings does this album represent?
 Rock, Rock Music, Surf Rock, Surf Revival

 - Rolling Stone’s greatest 500 albums ranking – not ranked!

 - All Music’s rating – 4 out of 5 stars